zonneplan/KiBot/README.md

                        If it starts with `+` the text is concatenated.
         - `plot_sheet_reference`: [boolean=true] Include the title-block (worksheet, frame, etc.).
         - `png_width`: [number=1280] Width of the PNG in pixels.
+        - `realistic_solder_mask`: [boolean=true] Try to draw the solder mask as a real solder mask, not the negative used for fabrication.
+                                   In order to get a good looking select a color with transparency, i.e. '#14332440'.
+                                   PcbDraw must be installed in order to use this option.
         - `scaling`: [number=1.0] Default scale factor (0 means autoscaling).
         - `sheet_reference_layout`: [string=''] Worksheet file (.kicad_wks) to use.
 Leave empty to use the one specified in the project.
         - `title`: [string=''] Text used to replace the sheet title. %VALUE expansions are allowed.